ipld/ipld/block-layer/codecs/dag-pb.md

-# DagPB Spec
+# DAG-PB Spec

 **Status: Descriptive - Draft**

-DagPB does not support the full ["IPLD Data Model."](../../data-model-layer/data-model.md)
+DAG-PB does not support the full ["IPLD Data Model."](../../data-model-layer/data-model.md)

 ## Format

-The DagPB IPLD format is a format implemented with a single protobuf.
+The DAG-PB IPLD format is a format implemented with a single protobuf.

 ```protobuf
 // An IPFS MerkleDAG Link